-On 14 February 2020 60 Miles by Road or Rail returns to Northampton, following its celebrated 2018 project responding to 50 years of Northampton’s New Town designation.
+On 14 February 2020 60 Miles by Road or Rail returned to Northampton, following its celebrated 2018 project responding to 50 years of Northampton’s New Town designation.

-The original cast return to present theatre production 60 Miles by Road or Rail at Royal & Derngate in October 2020.
-The show is being redeveloped and will respond to the changes to our contemporary political landscape.
+The original cast return to present theatre production 60 Miles by Road or Rail at Royal & Derngate The show is being redeveloped and will respond to the changes to our contemporary political landscape.

 Work with local artists to create something NEW to capture how we feel about the towns that we call home.
 We will be hosting groups in both Northampton and Corby.